 In May 2017, we entered into a second clinical trial collaboration agreement with Genentech.
 Under the new agreement, ciforadenant administered in combination with Tecentriq will be evaluated in a Phase 1b/2 randomized, controlled clinical study as second-line therapy in patients with NSCLC who are resistant and/or refractory to prior therapy with an anti-PD-(L)1 antibody.
-It is anticipated that the study will enroll up to 65 patients in the treatment arm.
-Genentech will be responsible for the conduct of the study and we will share the cost of the Phase 1b/2 trial, which began enrolling patients in the fourth quarter of 2017.
+This study has completed patient enrollment of 16 patients.
+Genentech was responsible for the conduct of the study and we will share the cost of the Phase 1b/2 trial, which began enrolling patients in the fourth quarter of 2017.
 We are responsible for supplying ciforadenant and retain global development and commercialization rights to ciforadenant.
-We and Genentech each have the right to terminate the agreement for material breach by the other party.
-In addition, the agreement may be terminated by either party due to safety considerations, if directed by a regulatory authority or if development of ciforadenant or Tecentriq is discontinued.
-Further, the agreement will expire after a set period of time following the provision by us of the final clinical study report to Genentech.
+This agreement will expire after a set period of time following the provision by Genentech of a final study report to us.